-Galectin says NASH drug misses main goal of midstage trial
+Galectin slumps after NASH drug misses main goal of mid-stage trial

-(Reuters) - Galectin Therapeutics Inc said on Tuesday its experimental drug for the complex progressive fatty liver disease NASH led to some clinically meaningful results in patients with cirrhosis, but failed to achieve the main goal of a midstage trial.
+(Reuters) - Galectin Therapeutics Inc said its drug for the complex progressive fatty liver disease NASH led to some clinically meaningful results in patients with cirrhosis, but failed to achieve the main goal of a mid-stage trial, sending its shares plunging 48 percent on Tuesday.

 The primary goal of the study of 162 patients with NASH that had progressed to cirrhosis was a significant change in hepatic venous pressure gradient, or HVPG, a measure of high blood pressure in vessels that serve the liver also known as portal hypertension, which is a consequence of chronic liver disease.